aditya-018/Password-Changer/README.md

 This is written in HTML and Typescript.

-This also contains all the parts that contain in a school website like a fee-payment and etc..

-But I have only uploaded the change-password part for a Student.If you want you can delete/remove the unnecessary parts.
+If you want you can delete/remove the unnecessary parts.

 To run You must have node.js installed in your PC or Laptop.